 He saw that the common room was empty, so he sat down on a couch and waited for Hermione.
 After five minutes, he saw her walking down the stairs.
 She was wearing the boots, but he could see the bottom of her legs beneath her uniform skirt, so he assumed she was wearing the shorts without legs as they'd agreed on (whatever was practical for the situation).
 She looked a bit nervous as she approached him.

 "I was wondering.
 Um, I know the Dursleys wouldn't have taught…Do you know how to dance?"

 A frown formed on his face as he put his head down, feeling a bit ashamed.
 He took a deep breath.
 Looking at the ground, he answered, "No. I'm sorry, I…"

-"It's alright, Harry," she said, putting her hand on his arm.
+"It's all right, Harry," she assured him, putting her hand on his arm.
 "I only asked because I thought I could teach you if you didn't know how."

 He looked up at her with a neutral expression.
 "Teach me?"

 "Yes.
 If you can learn advanced dueling, charming broomsticks to fly, and occlumency, then surely you can learn how to dance."